-From 2005 to the present, I have been the official Cunningham Motorsport Historian.
+From at least 2005 to the present, I have been a hobbyist Motorsport Historian.
 My hobby website www.briggscunningham.com has been improving and expanding partially in preparation for the first "Cunningham Gathering" of cars which took place on January 23, 2011.
 Much research and updating of the individual car histories and ownership records was undertaken.
 All current owners were located and they have assisted in following the trail and verifying as best as possible.